Four juveniles charged with trespassing at school

 The juveniles, who are not students at the school, found an unsecured window and entered one of the classrooms and made off with chips and cookies, he said.

-After leaving the school, the four continued wondering through the Westwood area ending up at Engh Field Playground off Minno Drive and Goucher Street.
+After leaving the school, the four continued wondering through the Westwood area ending up at the Engh Field playground off Minno Drive and Goucher Street.
 They destroyed a wooden public message board near the pavilions, he said.
 The message board was replaced by the Westmont Borough Public Works Department.

-The juveniles caused several hundred dollars damage at both locations, West said.
+The juveniles caused several hundred dollars of damage at both locations, West said.